GiannosL/DeepLearningPipeline/README.md

 The deep-learning infrastructure used in the pipeline is based on the <em>PyTorch</em> framework.
 It consists of a Deep Neural Network with three hidden layers.
 The number of input nodes is automatically adjusted to the number of input features and the number of output nodes is automatically adjusted by the number of classes.
+<em>At the moment the model can only use continuous variables as input!</em>
 </p>

 <h2>Use guide</h2>